koszullab/chromosight_analyses_scripts/README.md

 This page presents the different codes and functions developed to perform the bioanalyses described in the article **Computer vision for pattern detection in chromosome contact maps** by Cyril Matthey-Doret et al. The codes presented here should allow to reproduce the different plots and analyses from the main text and the supplementary data.

-Preprint can be found on https://www.biorxiv.org/content/10.1101/2020.03.08.981910v3.full
+Preprint of the associated article can be found on https://www.biorxiv.org/content/10.1101/2020.03.08.981910v3.full

 Docs of the algorithm available at https://chromosight.readthedocs.io

-This github page is a companion page of the Chromosight algorithme page: https://github.com/koszullab/chromosight
+This github page is a companion page of the Chromosight algorithm page: https://github.com/koszullab/chromosight

 ### Table of contents